helium/HIP/0000-helium-educational-lns.md

 - Moving the community past Foundation Console drives growth across the broader ecosystem of LNS operators.

 **Continued Trial & Educational Access**
 - A new LNS is created using ChirpStack since the platform drives the underlying infrastructure of current public LNS offerings.
-It is configured for simple sign up and devices are permitted to operate for one week.
+It is configured for simple sign up and devices are permitted to operate for one day.
   - Eventually, this offering can grow into an ecosystem of trial services, such as instances of ThingPark Community or others, all following the same trial model as outlined for ChirpStack.
 - The new LNS offering, sitting on top of the Helium Foundation Type 6 NetID, would not issue rewards to Hotspots responsible for data transfer.

 ## Stakeholders

 This HIP affects all participants of the Helium IoT Network.
-Two most greatly impacted stakeholders are explained below.
+The two most greatly impacted stakeholders are explained below.

 ### Network Users
 Network users, as stakeholders in the new LNS, will benefit from a dedicated space for learning and testing.
 This LNS, which does not offer rewards for data transfer, aims to prevent misuse and maintain the network's integrity.
 Users will need to understand its different rules and purpose compared to the main Helium Network and adapt to its use limitations, including temporary device blocking.
 Their feedback will be important in shaping the future of this educational platform.

 ### Hotspot Operators
 Data traffic passed through the special LNS would not be rewarded to Hotspots or their operators.
-However, the core intent of this service is to drive more users of the network.
+However, the core intent of this service is to drive more users to the network.
 If successful, this would drive greater traffic for Hotspots and their operators.

 ## Detailed Explanation